opentensor/developer-docs/docs/subnets/subnet-hyperparameters.md

 ### Example

 Consider Subnet-1, that has its `immunity_period` set to 7200 blocks.
 The duration of a block is 12 seconds.
-Hence a subnet validator or a subnet miner at any UID in Subnet-1 has 24 hours (=7200 blocks) from the moment they have registred, before they will be considered for deregistration.
+Hence a subnet validator or a subnet miner at any UID in Subnet-1 has 24 hours (=7200 blocks) from the moment they have registered, before they will be considered for deregistration.

 :::tip Controlling the number of UIDs in immunity period The subnet owner should modify the [`adjustment_interval`](#adjustment_interval), `target_regs_per_interval` and [`max_regs_per_block`](#max_regs_per_block) parameters to control the number of UIDs that are within the [`immunity_period`](#immunity_period) at any given time.